Penitente (snow formation)

-Penitentes, or nieves penitentes (Spanish for "penitent snows"), are snow formations found at high altitudes.
+Penitentes, or nieves penitentes (Spanish for "penitent snows"), are a type of snow formation found at high altitudes.
 They take the form of elongated, thin blades of hardened snow or ice, closely spaced and pointing towards the general direction of the sun.

 The name comes from the resemblance of a field of penitentes to a crowd of kneeling people doing penance.
 The formation evokes the tall, pointed habits and hoods worn by brothers of religious orders in the Processions of Penance during Spanish Holy Week.
 In particular, the brothers' hats are tall, narrow, and white, with a pointed top.

 These spires of snow and ice grow over all glaciated and snow-covered areas in the Dry Andes above 4,000 m.
 They range in length from a few centimetres to over 5 m.

 First description

 Penitentes were first described in scientific literature by Charles Darwin in 1839.
 On March 22, 1835, he had to squeeze his way through snowfields covered in penitentes near the Piuquenes Pass, on the way from Santiago de Chile to the Argentine city of Mendoza, and reported the local belief (continuing to the present day) that they were formed by the strong winds of the Andes.